Bet you didn't know your Mac could do all this

 And here's a bonus tip: if the audible feedback when you change the volume annoys you, you can turn it off in the Sound section of System Preferences, but, and here's the clever bit, you can temporarily toggle it back on by holding ⇧ when you change the volume – handy when you're not sure whether your Mac isn't making a noise because the system output is configured incorrectly or because the app you're trying to use is at fault.

-With Family Sharing, up to six people in a family can share the same purchases between them, and as a parent you can choose to be alerted (and then approve or reject) purchases your kids make on your card – and you get other benefits such as easily being able to see where everyone is, and getting a shared family calendar.
+Up to six people in the same family can share purchases through the macOS Family Sharing feature.
+As a parent, this is appealing because it will let you approve or reject App Store purchases your kids make on your card – and you’ll get other benefits such as easily being able to see where everyone is, and getting a shared family calendar.

 It's easy to set up, too.
 Go to the iCloud section of System Preferences and click Set Up Family, then follow the prompts.
 If you need more help with Family Sharing generally, check here, or if you just want to get started sharing purchases, go to here.